AlacrisIO/legicash-facts/dsl.md

 distributed multi-party applications that can manage and trade assets in a way that is safe by construction while minimizing trust requirements between parties.

-The language can be seen to have the following features, extensions and restrictions:
+The general approach to growing the language will be as follows:

+  * The language starts with the simplest constructs that make analyzing correctness possible yet that allow to develop non-trivial applications.

-  * The language starts with a distributed calculus: actors can send messages to other actors and receive messages from them.
+  * At some point, the language grows into a general-purpose distributed calculus: actors can send messages to other actors and receive messages from them.

-  * Arbitrary functional programming can be expressed, either on top of channel communication using CPS, or more directly as more primitive functions, though these might be restricted, e.g. to total primitive recursive functions (which also makes embedding in Coq simpler).
+    In this arbitrary functional programming can be expressed, either on top of channel communication using CPS, or more directly as more primitive functions.

+  * However, for ease of reasoning, our DSL will explicitly various levels of language that restrict the expressiveness of programs to stay within subsets that are tractable to automatically analyze and prove correct: finitary computations, primitive recursive functions, computations that can use existing channels but not create new ones, computations that satisfy some type restriction, including effect types or session types, etc.

+To specifically support blockchain applications, the language will have the following features, extensions and restrictions:

   * Game Theory will model whether the interests of players are indeed aligned, and whether the game is safe to play for each player.